 Recent Posts

-The Starling Tab-Tension CLR® 3 Series is an electric retractable ultra-short throw front projection screen with Ceiling...
+The VMAX 3 Series is an enhanced electric motorized projector screen for commercial and home...
 Read More

 A customer is putting in a projector screen and really wants to make it impressive but bigger is not always better.
 In this case, the customer wants a careen that is too big for his room and Rick is helping him make sure he’s getting the best sized option to bring the “wow” factor without the headache of an over sized product.
 If that means down-selling to a smaller but more manageable size, it is better to ensure customer trust and satisfaction rather than make an unnecessary up-sell.